 The key is to think of job opportunities in the long-term.
 Internships or part-time jobs might not give you your desired salary upfront but they might open up doors in the future.

-As you can see, I made a lot of mistakes in my learning journey.
+As you can see, I made a lot of mistakes in my journey of becoming a self-taught developer.

 Hopefully, my story and the lessons I learned will help you moving forward.